symbol/symbol-docs/source/concepts/harvesting.rst

 .. note:: Configuration parameters are editable.
 The importance score calculation formula and the minimum amount required to harvest may differ for the public network configuration.

-The account needs to hold a `minimum amount <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties#L30>`_ of this harvesting mosaic to have importance greater than zero.
+The account needs to hold a :properties:`minimum amount <config-network.properties>` of this harvesting mosaic to have importance greater than zero.

 Harvesting account owners can use their importance scores to create new blocks either by :ref:`running a node <local-harvesting>` or delegating it to a :ref:`remote node <delegated-harvesting>`.